Sports periodization: The microcycle

 A microcycle is the smallest training set and typically lasts around a week.
-The main focus of a microcycle is a small focused block of training, such as two or three days of very hard training followed by the same about of time for recovery.
+The main focus of a microcycle is a small focused block of training, such as two or three days of very hard training followed by the same amount of time for recovery.
 Each microcycle is planned based on where it is in the overall macrocycle.

 A microcycle is also defined as a number of training sessions, built around a given combination of acute program variables, which include progression as well as alternating effort (heavy vs. light days).
 The length of the microcycle should correspond to the number of workouts - empirically often 4-16 workouts - it takes for the athlete or fitness client to adapt to the training program.
 When the athlete or fitness client has adapted to the program and no longer makes progress, a change to one or more program variables should be made.